Skip to content

 • Assist policy makers and various levels of government by sharing lived experiences and information collected.

-In July 2022, a Patient Partner Workshop was held where with kidney transplant recipients and living kidney donors met to brainstorm roles they can play in translating best practice kidney transplant research findings as well as other research initiatives.
-Out of this workshop was born the Patient Partner Coalition for Transplant 1st, a group of patient and donor research partners helping to advance research into system-wide reform of the Canadian healthcare system that prioritizes kidney transplant first, as the best treatment for kidney failure, or Transplant 1st.
+In July 2022, kidney transplant recipients and living kidney donors held a Patient Partner Workshop to brainstorm roles they can play in translating best practice research findings.
+The Patient Partner Coalition for Transplant 1st (PPC) formed out of this workshop.
+The PPC consists of a group of patient and donor research partners advancing research into system-wide reform of the Canadian healthcare system that prioritizes Transplant 1st.

 If you have a great idea for a new initiative that the Alliance can focus on, please contact us at info@kidneyalliance.ca.